10 Best Telescope Motor Drives

 Buying Guide

 Choosing a telescope motor drive starts with understanding how you observe.
 Visual observers who want relaxed planet tracking have different needs than astrophotographers shooting multi-minute subs.
-This guide breaks down the practical factors that separate a worthwhile drive from a frustrating upgrade.
+This guide breaks down the practical factors that separate a worthwhile drive from a frustrating upgrade, from mount fit to long-term maintenance.

 Mount Compatibility and Sizing